Tax policy as behavioural engineering

 Tax expenditures as a strategic tool for social engineering

-Tax expenditures redirect public funds through the tax code to shape behavior, and I watch how subsidies tilt decisions by altering relative prices, nudging you toward goods with social returns.
+Tax expenditures redirect public funds through the tax code to shape behavior, and I watch how subsidies tilt decisions by altering relative prices, nudging you toward goods with social returns affected by relevant Tax Policy.

 Designs of credits determine who benefits and whether your choices align with social goals; I argue that transparency and targeted phase-outs reduce rent-seeking and wasted fiscal space.